 You will be hiking through pristine Kiwi bush with spectacular views over the black sand shores of this wild coastline.
 Chances are you will have the trail to yourself.
 I love hiking the Te Henga Walkway from Bethells to Muriwai, the gorgeous Mercer Bay Loop, and the hike to Kitekite Falls.

 Hiking the Waitakeres is one of my absolute favorite ways to experience Auckland in a day (some hikes in the Waitakere Ranges are closed due to Kauri Dieback, check what trails are open here.)

 6) See the Best of Downtown Auckland

-Once you step away from crowded Queen Street, you will find that there are actually some great spots to explore in Auckland’s CBD.
+Once you step away from crowded Queen Street, you will find that there are actually some great spots to explore in Auckland’s city center.

 Wander vibrant Vulcan Lane and Britomart for al fresco dining and fabulous shopping, check out the interesting Maritime Museum at the Viaduct Marina, and wander by the turquoise waters of the harbor amongst the silos and green spaces of Wynyard Quarter.

 If you do decide to visit the Sky Tower, why not jump off it.
-It’s definitely one of the more adventurous and fun things to do in Auckland.
+It’s one of the more adventurous and fun things to do in Auckland.
 Otherwise, grab dinner or lunch at Orbit revolving restaurant for a delicious meal with a view.